 I was afraid that she might die.
 I understand.
 I worry about that too.

 My child could get sick and die.

-For surely that is the dark, unifying thread of parenthood.
+For indeed, that is the dark, unifying thread of parenthood.
 We are all frightened our children might die in the night.

 But tonight I am not at work.
 Tonight I will care only for my own.
-Tom likes to sleep as if he is aware that he was once part of me, and is now trying to rectify the injustice of our physical separation.
-So I lie with him and feel the rhythm of his breathe settle.
-Since the dawn of the human species, every one of my maternal ancestors once gave birth to a child, and I like to think that every one of them once lay awake with an unwell child, before drifting unawares into sleep, and waking in the light of day.
+Tom likes to sleep as if he is aware that he was once part of me and is now trying to rectify the injustice of our physical separation.
+So I lie with him and feel the rhythm of his breathing settle.
+Since the dawn of the human species, every one of my maternal ancestors once gave birth to a child, and I like to think that every one of them once lay awake with an unwell child before drifting unawares into sleep and waking in the light of day.